DiegoDerksen/diegoderksen.github.io/_posts/2024-11-18-Microsoft Defender for Android Low Touch Onboarding.md

   - Microsoft Defender
 ---

-# Simplify Device Setup with Low Touch Onboarding in Intune

 Microsoft has introduced **Low Touch Onboarding** (currently in preview) for Intune, a feature designed to streamline device setup and minimize IT intervention.
 By automating much of the enrollment process, it saves time, reduces effort, and significantly improves the end-user experience.

 In this guide, I'll walk you through how to set up Low Touch Onboarding in Intune.